Web Analytics

 • Less free movement: During screen time babies are physically passive, often strapped in infant seats or other “baby containers”.

 • Less learning: Babies begin to grasp the laws of physics by recognizing patterns in daily life from a very early age.
 The television world, however, does not have the same laws.
 In real life, a ball moving to the right will continue to move to the right until it stops.
 But a ball on screen moving to the right may disappear from view, only to reappear on the left to continue the rightward motion in an edited action sequence.4 Watching screens does not help babies learn about the world around them.
+(More on the 'video deficit', or why babies don't learn much from screens.)

 • Less sensory integration: Sensory input coming from the screen is not as coordinated as real life.11 For example, watching a flower on screen does not allow a baby to experience the full sensations of touching and smelling a real flower.
 Learning is harder without a complete picture.
 And sensitive windows for sensory integration occur quite early: pruning in the sensory cortex begins as early as 8 months.12 Recently, researchers found that babies who watched TV at 12 months were more likely to have sensory sensitivities and an overall different sensory processing profile compared to babies who didn't watch TV.13